 FIGURE 4.-Chromocenter size reflects satellite content.
 Stage 13 follicle cell nuclei were stained with DAPI (A, D, and G) and with antidimethyl histone H3 (B, E, and H).
 Chromocenters (arrows) stain as a bright DAPI dot within the nucleus and are enriched for lysine-9 dimethyl H3.
 The merged images (C, F, and I) show colocalization of DAPI and lysine-9 dimethyl H3.
 Bars, 10 μm.
 The area from each chromocenter was measured and normalized for nuclear area (J).
-Both DAPI (solid bars) and lysine-9 dimethyl H3 (shaded bars) area measurements show that, compared to D. melanogaster, D. virilis chromocenters are significantly larger (P < 0.0001) whereas C. pararufithorax has significantly smaller chromocenters (P 0.0001).
+Both DAPI (solid bars) and lysine-9 dimethyl H3 (shaded bars) area measurements show that, compared to D. melanogaster, D. virilis chromocenters are significantly larger (P < 0.0001) whereas C. pararufithorax has significantly smaller chromocenters (P <0.0001).
 Standard error bars are shown and values represent averages from 35 cells (see MATERIALS AND METHODS).

 (Table 3).
 Although our estimates suggest that up to 48% of D. virilis could be heterochromatic satellite DNA, this still does not account for the 3.2-fold difference in genome size with D. mercatorum.
-This difference is consistent, however, with a previous report that the D. virilis euchromatic genome has also expanded (Moriyama $et\ al.\ 1998$).
-By contrast, D. $virilis\ is\ 1.6$ - to 1.9-fold larger than the 231-Mb genome of D. $virilis\ is\ 1.6$ -fold difference in satellite DNA estimates (Tables 3 and 5).
-In the close relatives D. $virilis\ is\ 1.6$ -fold difference in satellite DNA content differences are sufficient to explain the small but significant differences in our genome size measurements (Tables 3 and 5).
+This difference is consistent, however, with a previous report that the D.virilis euchromatic genome has also expanded (MORIYAMA et al. 1998).
+By contrast, D. virilis is 1.6- to 1.9-fold larger than the 231-Mb genome of D. grimshawi, a difference in satellite DNA estimates (Tables 3 and 5).
+In the close relatives D. melanogaster, D. simulans, and D. erecta, satellite DNA content differences in our genome size measurements (Tables 3 and 5).